ravail121/BritexUpgrade/readme.md

 ### Author
-Please contact me Ashish Belwase (belwase@gorinsystems.com) for any information or support.
+Please contact me Prajwal Shrestha (prajwal@britewireless.com) for any information or support.